Centurion: Hierarchy

+Modern rank equivalency

+Centurions are variously described as or equated to non-commissioned officers, warrant officers, and as commissioned officers.
+The Queen's University at Kingston argues that the rank was more similar to that of commissioned officers but that centurions "combined the function and prestige of a modern company commander and sergeant-major."
+Professor James S. Jeffers of California State University similarly argues that centurions performed duties which are analogous to a blend of modern senior non-commissioned officers and company grade officers.
+Professor Harry Pratt Judson asserted that the rank of centurion "nearly" corresponded to modern non-commissioned officer ranks but that their responsibilities were more akin to commissioned officers; Pratt would also clarify that centurions did not hold commissions, they were rather "appointed" by a legatus legionis (a legion's commanding general).

+Historian Jason Abdale classifies centurions as variants of the modern rank of captain; equating lower-ranking centurions to "junior captains", mid-rank centurions to standard captains, and the most senior centurion in a legion (the primus pilus) to a senior captain or junior major.

+Dr. Raffael D'Amatto asserts that centurions were similar to modern warrant officers and also describes them as "appoint[ed]" officers, not commissioned officers.

+The Roman ranks of decanus and optio are generally regarded as being closer to classification as non-commissioned officers than centurions.
+Decanus is regarded as equating to corporal or sergeant while optio may be considered a senior sergeant or sergeant major, although modern renditions of Roman author Flavius Vegetius Renatus' 5th-century De re militari translates the optiones description as junior commissioned officers (specifically, "subalterns").

 Qualities

 A centurion was required to meet strict physical, tactical, and leadership standards, embodying the ideals of a Roman officer.
 They were chosen for their exceptional size, strength, and dexterity, particularly in throwing missile weapons and demonstrating expertise in the use of the sword and shield.
 Proficiency in all military exercises was essential to their role.
 Beyond physical capability, a centurion needed to possess key personal traits such as vigilance, temperance, and energy, ensuring they were always alert, self-controlled, and active in fulfilling their duties.

 Obedience and discipline were paramount, as a centurion was expected to execute orders promptly and efficiently, prioritizing action over unnecessary discussion.
 They were also responsible for maintaining strict discipline among their soldiers, ensuring that their troops were clean, well-dressed, and presented a professional appearance at all times.
 Additionally, they oversaw the upkeep of weapons, requiring them to be polished, rubbed, and kept in excellent condition.
 In essence, the centurion was the embodiment of Roman military ideals, combining physical prowess, discipline, and leadership while enforcing these high standards among their men.